 “Andrew and I wanted to play and tour more than the confines of a five-piece band would allow, and we wanted to start a more traditional country project,” Basiner explains.
 “We began a weekly residency at a local Portland bar and the thing just exploded right out of the gate, so we knew we were on to something worth pursuing.”

-They left the band behind in 2012 and hit the road, touring in a black Suburban named Foxy and honing their sound while opening for acts including Dierks Bentley, Lake Street Dive, Phil Vassar, Aoife O’Donovan, Freedy Johnston, Chatham County Line and Uncle Kracker.
+They left the band behind in 2012 and hit the road, touring extensively and honing their sound while performing with Dierks Bentley, Lake Street Dive, Phil Vassar, Aoife O’Donovan, Jerrod Niemann, Jacob Jolliff (Yonder Mountain String Band & Joy Kills Sorrow) & Mike Barnett (The Deadly Gentleman), Freedy Johnston, Chatham County Line and Chris Stapleton, among many others.
 In 2013, the Portland Press Herald named them a 'Band to Watch' and they were nominated for a 2014 New England Music Award as 'Live Band of the Year'.

 They love playing together so much, they can’t seem to stop.
 Basiner says they’ve played gigs stretching as long as eight hours.
 Martelle says they love kicking back in the hotel after shows, sipping bourbon and playing classic country “till the sun comes up or someone tries to knock down the door because we’re too loud.”